JiahaoChow/midas_pl/docs/source/extend.rst

   - **Output Transformation**: Apply the exponential function (``exp``)

 .. note::
-   The transformation functions specified during the model configuration (e.g., in the ``model = MIDAS.configure_data_from_dir(task, transform)``) are applied only when retrieving items from the dataset (during the `get_item` step).
-However, when the data is passed through the encoder (after the initial step) and before the decoder output (just before the final step), both the transformation and its inverse transformation will be applied.
-This ensures that the data is properly transformed during the forward pass and restored during the decoding process.
+   Transformation functions specified during model configuration (e.g., ``transform`` parameter in ``configure_data_from_dir``) are applied only when retrieving items from the dataset (via ``get_item``).
+During the encoding and decoding process, both the transformation and its inverse are applied, ensuring data consistency between these stages.

 Distribution Functions
 ^^^^^^^^^^^^^^^^^^^^^^